ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

     - `log-warnings`: Boolean.
 Toggles logging of warnings.
 Some of the attributes have been inherited from pl-graph, here is more information on those specific inherited attributes: https://prairielearn.readthedocs.io/en/latest/elements/#pl-graph-element

-4. **Modify server.py if Needed**: Determine how would you want to grade the question, to access the order given by the student as the nodes were clicked, you can do student_answer = data["submitted_answers"]["selectedNodes"].
-Note: If you have used custom attributes, like preserve-ordering or answer, this part might be different.
+4. **Modify server.py if Needed**: Determine how would you want to grade the question.
+To access the order given by the student as the nodes were clicked, you can do student_answer = data["submitted_answers"]["selectedNodes"].
+Note: If you have used custom attributes, like preserve-ordering or answers, this part might be different.
 There is existing autograding if answers are provided in the `<pl-interactive-graph>` as `<pl-interactive-graph answers='["A","B","C"]'>`

 ## Description